RyanLauQF/BloomBERT/README.md

 # BloomBERT

-_BloomBERT_ is a transformer-based NLP task classifier based on the cognitive domain of the [revised edition of Bloom's Taxonomy](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy).
+_BloomBERT_ is a transformer-based NLP task classifier based on the [revised edition of Bloom's Taxonomy](https://en.wikipedia.org/wiki/Bloom%27s_taxonomy).

 Bloom's Taxonomy is a set of hierarchical models used in classifying learning outcomes into levels of complexity and specificity.
 Although the taxonomy is mostly employed by educators for curriculum and assessment structuring, _BloomBERT_ takes a novel approach in differentiating the difficulty of a task through `classifying productivity related tasks` into the cognitive domain of the taxonomy.